 Yes.
-In terms of sub-section 7 of MGL, the proper officer can reject an application for registration after due verification.
-However, it is also provided in sub-section 8 of Section 19, the proper officer shall not reject the application for registration or the Unique Identity Number without giving a notice to show cause and without giving the person a reasonable opportunity of being heard.
+As per section 25 of the CGST Act, 2017, the proper officer can reject an application for registration after due verification.
+However, it is also provided that the proper officer shall not reject the application for registration or the Unique Identity Number without giving the notice to show cause and without giving the person a reasonable opportunity of being heard.

 16) Whether the Registration granted to any person is permanent?

-Yes, the registration Certificate once granted is permanent unless surrendered, cancelled, suspended or revoked.
+Yes, the registration Certificate once granted is permanent unless surrendered, canceled, suspended, or revoked.

-17) Is it necessary for the UN bodies to get registration under MGL?
+17) Is it necessary for the UN bodies to get registration under GST Law?

 18) What is the responsibility of the taxable person supplying to UN bodies?

-The taxable supplier supplying to these organizations is expected to mention the UIN on the invoices and treat such supplies as supplies to another registered person (B2B) and the invoices of the same will be uploaded by the supplier.
+The taxable supplier making supplies to UN bodies is expected to mention the UIN on the invoices and treat such supplies as supplies to another registered person (B2B).

 19) Is it necessary for the Govt. organization to get registration?

-A unique identification number (ID) would be given by the respective state tax authorities through GST portal to Government authorities / PSUs not making outwards supplies of GST goods (and thus not liable to obtain GST registration) but are making inter-state purchases.
+A unique identification number (ID) would be provided by the respective state tax authorities through the GST portal to Government authorities / PSUs not making outwards supplies of GST goods (and thus not liable to obtain GST registration) but are making inter-state purchases.